nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 -The VM must be in the same resource group as the scale set.

--Limitations for attaching an existing Virtual Machine to a scale set -The scale set must use Flexible orchestration mode.
+-Limitations for attaching an existing Virtual Machine to a scale set
+	-The scale set must use Flexible orchestration mode.
 	-The VM and scale set must be in the same resource group.
 	-The VM and target scale set must both be zonal, or they must both be regional.
 You can't attach a zonal VM to a regional scale set
 	-The VM can't be in a ProximityPlacementGroup
 	-The VM can't be in an Azure Dedicated Host
 	-The VM must have a managed disk

 - Standby pools for Virtual Machine Scale Sets
 - Standby pools for Virtual Machine Scale Sets enables you to increase scaling performance by creating a pool of pre-provisioned virtual machines.
 - Moving virtual machines between the standby pool into the scale set happens automatically whenever a scale out event is triggered
+- Standby pool size	Standby pool size = maxReadyCapacity– instanceCount

 -Can apply custom script both Orchestration modes to scale set (Remember latest model flag)

+## Azure Site Recovery
+- Site Recovery replicates workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.
+When an outage occurs at your primary site, you fail over to secondary location

 ## VM images
 - Image definition contains meta data and version info
 - Two types specialized VM images and Generic Images.